Miranda Lambert Shakes Up Instagram In Black Fishnets & Red Stilettos: ‘It’s Pretty B*tchin’

 Miranda Lambert has plenty to celebrate right now.
 The country singer has just released her new “Pretty B*tchin'” track, with a brand new promotional post landing on the 35-year-old’s Instagram today.
-Miranda seemed out to showcase her new music, but the images she posted likewise seemed set to remind Instagram that the blonde comes with plenty of style – and it isn’t always cowboy boots.
+Miranda seemed to want to showcase her new music, but the images she posted likewise seemed to remind Instagram that the blonde comes with plenty of style – and it isn’t always while wearing cowboy boots.

 Miranda’s photos showed her posing for the camera by a wrought-iron doorway.
-While the feel had a slightly gritty finish from scuffed flooring and a home-like setting, the images were definitely being heated up by Miranda’s outfit.
+While the snaps had a slightly gritty finish, including scuffed flooring and a home-like setting, the images were definitely being heated up by Miranda’s outfit.
 The blonde was showcasing her trim physique in one of her sexier ensembles – with black fishnet stockings and fiery red stilettos, things were already getting off to a good start on the accessories alone.
-Miranda was rocking a summery and mid-length dress in a summery shade of canary yellow, with materials riding up to the star’s thigh on her right leg – the limb was slightly raised as Miranda rested her foot on the gate.
-With paneled details, a strappy finish, and hints of a black bra underneath, the dress was pulling off feminine chic perfectly.
+Miranda was rocking a sultry, mid-length dress in a summery shade of canary yellow, with materials riding up the star’s thigh on her right leg, which was slightly raised as Miranda rested her foot on the gate.
+With fringe details, a strappy finish, and hints of a black bra underneath, the dress was pulling off feminine chic perfectly.

-Miranda gazed at the camera with her long blonde hair down and a direct gaze.
-The star’s caption referred directly to her newly-released music, with fans encouraged to head to the star’s bio to check it out.
+Miranda gazed at the camera with a direct gaze.
+The star’s caption referred to her newly-released music, with fans encouraged to head to the star’s bio to check it out.

 Miranda made some pretty major headlines earlier this year by announcing that she had married Brendan McLoughlin, per The Inquisitr.
 The couple tied the knot in February.
 The police officer and his wife are currently dividing their time between their farm and New York City, where Brendan works.
 Brendan has, however, found himself taking time off from work.